Find Grad Schools

 148 Yearly Graduations

 The 3rd most popular school in the country for history majors who are seeking their master's degree is Liberty University.
 Each year, around 93,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,015 per year, while in-state graduate students, on average, pay $7,740 per year.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
 During the most recent year for which we have data, 148 people received their master's degree in history from Liberty University.
-Of these students, 45% were women and 16% were members of underrepresented racial-ethnic groups.
-Liberty University history graduates who receive their master's degree go on to jobs earning a median salary of $44,930.
+About 50% of this group were women, and 9% were students from an underrepresented racial-ethnic group.

 #4